The Sensory Connection Program

 The Emerging Science of Trauma Informed Care

 SAMPSHA (Substance Abuse and Mental Health Services Administration) is another national organization committed to the elimination of seclusion and restraint.
-Follow this link to download an article describing their work.
+They have an excellent article entitled "Finding Alternatives to the Use of Seclusion and Restraint;" it can be found by following this link.